Are Utilities Included When Renting a Room in Los Angeles?

 What Are Utilities?

-Utilities are essential services needed to live comfortably in a home.
-In room rentals, utilities usually include:
+Utilities are essential services required to live comfortably in a home.
+In room rentals, utilities typically include:

 -